eag1ex/payload-resolution-manager/readme.md

         // if (item._ri===0) // do something
         item.dataSet.age += 20
         return item
-    }, null, 'each') // we ignored `uid:null` since we are chaining only one job
+    }, 'each',null) // we ignored `uid:null` since we are chaining only one job
     // if we provided `index11` internal value will change, need to specify what to finalize!
 // .markDone(/*uid */) // will ignore setupData for uid:job_1 from future updates
     .setupData(d4)